 Scale diagrams show us the ‘shapes’ that the scales make on the fretboard.
 If the shape of a scale is learned for a particular scale, then that same shape can be played elsewhere on the fretboard to produce the same type of scale in a different key.

 For example, if you know where your fingers should go (i.e. the scale ‘shape’ as shown on a scale diagram) to play a G major scale starting on the third fret of the sixth string, you could play a C major scale at the eighth fret using the same shape.
 Just move your hand up (closer to you) five frets.

 Why More Than One Shape For Each Scale?

 We want Guitar Command to be the best guitar scales reference site on the web.
 Please bookmark this page and tell your friends / link to this page if you found it useful.
-A web page is organic and we’d really like to hear what you think.
-If there is anything we’ve missed let us know and we’ll consider it for inclusion.
-Enjoy the guitar scales on this page and throughout the rest of this site – we put it together in the hope that it might inspire the next Hendrix, Montgomery, Vai or Clapton.
+We’d also really like to hear what you think in the comments below.